ai-graphic/Graphic-so/README.md

 ## Overview 🔭

-**WorkflowAi**  is a cutting-edge no-code automation tool designed to streamline and simplify complex workflows through seamless AI integration.
+**graphic.so**  is a cutting-edge no-code automation tool designed to streamline and simplify complex workflows through seamless AI integration.
 It empowers users to create sophisticated automation systems with ease, merging AI technologies like GPT and Gemini to enhance efficiency and productivity across various applications.

 ### Key Features ⚡